Gonzo Wisdom – Reaching Escape Velocity mini-review in Make

 I was most delighted to find my little Reaching Escape Velocity book mentioned in the pages of my favorite magazine — creative makers were exactly the readers I had in mind when writing it.
 The book covers the art of working with sponsors, volunteers, and media in order to launch audacious gonzo engineering projects… and is basically a distillation of the meta-hacks that made my BEHEMOTH and Microship projects possible.
-It may be a short review, but it’s by Gareth Branwyn… author of Borg Like Me… so I couldn’t be more delighted!
+It may be a short review, but it’s by Gareth Branwyn… author of Borg Like Me… as well as the wonderful Tips and Tales from the Workshop: A Handy Reference for Makers… so I couldn’t be more delighted!

 by Gareth Branwyn, Make: Volume 21